ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 sidebar: true
 ---

-Proof-of-stake (PoS) is Ethereum's [consensus mechanism](/developers/docs/consensus-mechanisms/).
-Ethereum switched on its proof-of-stake mechanism in 2022 because it is more secure, less energy-intensive, and better for implementing new scaling solutions compared to the previous consensus mechanism, [proof-of-work](/developers/docs/consensus-mechanisms/pow).
+Proof-of-stake (PoS) underlies Ethereum's [consensus mechanism](/developers/docs/consensus-mechanisms/).
+Ethereum switched on its proof-of-stake mechanism in 2022 because it is more secure, less energy-intensive, and better for implementing new scaling solutions compared to the previous [proof-of-work](/developers/docs/consensus-mechanisms/pow) architecture.

 ## Prerequisites {#prerequisites}